 Quick access links for related content

 We’re producing a number of articles in addition to updating this page.
 You will find a list with links to related content at the bottom of this article.
 Alternatively, you can visit our Learn Center Section on COVID-19 to find our newest articles.

 For the latest news about YOUR court, visit your court’s website.
 Updates can most likely be found on the homepage in the “News” section of their website.
 Keep in mind, the clerk’s office is likely understaffed and overwhelmed with calls at this time, so be sure to see if the information on the court’s website answers your question before calling, unless the question is specific to an upcoming deadline or hearing in your case.

-For the time being, yes.
-Updates are being published almost daily.
+Yes, you can still file your case.
 The first thing you should do is check your court’s website to see if they’ve published any specific guidance for your district.
 Even if your courthouse is closed to the public, the courts are still operating.
-Since many courts are closed to the public a pro se filer can file by placing their forms in a dropbox at the court, or by emailing or faxing in their forms.
+Because of the pandemic, many courts expanded the filing options for pro se filers.
+You may be able to file by placing your forms in a dropbox at the court or by emailing or faxing in your forms.